Creator

 Image is of the Soil Conservation Service staff at the Palmer office posing in front of a car.

-Image shows the Soil Conservation staff at Palmer during the summer of 1958 posing in front of the Palmer office.
+Image shows the Soil Conservation staff at Palmer during the summer of 1958 posing in front of the Palmer office at S. Alaska Street & W. Dogwood Ave.
 Identified as (l to r): Flavia Marcus, Wanda Somerville, Dupree Sanders (detailed from Texas), James DeMent (detailed from Louisiana), Allan Linn, Edna Wehking, Sam Rieger, Cliff Marcus.
 Not shown is Charles Willson who took the picture.
 The two detailers were here for the season to conduct soil surveys.

 Image shows a man, identified as Bob Welch, standing next to a portable sawmill in a birch forest setting.
 The mill carriage and circular saw blade are obvious.
 A stack of lumber is evident in foreground and logs to be sawn are visible.
 Two fuel barrels are evident, one with a pump attached.
 Background is composed of a forest stand. largely composed of slender birch trees.
 Information associated with the photo indicates this was the only operation in Alaska specializing in producing birch lumber at the time.